 The body is our instrument to sense and experience the world.
 This tool’s abilities must be honed and maintained to enable full appreciation of life.

 Spokes 4 provides an overview of bodily interfaces with others, both within us and without.
 It explains how the raw material by which the mind fabricates a sense of reality is amassed.
-Spokes 4 closes with a primer on the materiality of the good life.
+Spokes 4 closes with a primer on physical health.

 From the chapter on Human Biology: